-Japanese is written with a mixed script composed of four parts.
+Japanese is written with a mixed script composed of several parts.
 Of these are two systems called Kana.
 These systems spell words moraically.
 These means that, unlike an alphabet, every symbol will stand for a mora.
 Thus, a symbol may stand either for a "consonant + vowel" (CV), a "vowel" (V), or a "consonant" (C).

 The two Kana systems are called Hiragana and Katakana.
 Because there are many symbols and rules to learn per system, we will first study Hiragana.
 Then, in Lesson 3 we'll learn the symbols of Katakana.
 After we've covered both sets, we'll learn about Kanji, which are Chinese characters used in Japanese writing.